Antag0nisticWomble/UnboundHole/README.md

 Pi OS Bullseye

 ## Important ##
-If using Centos or Fedora this script will disable SELinux as Unbound and Pihole do not function correctly with it enabled.

 Be sure that you leave DNSSEC and cache disabled on pihole as this will be handled by unbound and turning them on can cause issues.
 The script will automatically disable these features in pihole.